janfiszer/assignments-for-aml/README.md

+## Assignments for AML
-A repository containing assignments for the advanced machine learning course at university of Milano-Biccoca
+A repository to store assignments for the advanced machine learning course at university of Milano-Biccoca